 Recently HB 364 was passed and allows for patients and caregivers to grow their own plants (3 mature and 3 immature plants, and 12 seedlings).
 The plants must be kept in a locked and secure place and cannot be spotted from the street or any public space.

 Marijuana has been legalized in New Mexico for medicinal use since April 2007.
 If you have an MMJ card, you or your caregiver can grow up to 16 plants at a time; including a maximum of four mature plants.

 Marijuana has been legal recreationally in Oregon since 2014 when Measure 91 was approved.
-From July 2015, residents of the state were able to grow four marijuana plants at home, but you have to be aged 21 or over.
+From July 2015, residents of the state were able to grow up to four marijuana plants at home, but you have to be aged 21 or over.
 If you are a caregiver, you can grow for no more than 8 patients at a time and no more than 6 mature plants for each patient.

 Although weed has been legal for medical use in Rhode Island since 2006, it is only available to patients who suffer from one of a specific list of conditions including HIV/AIDS, cancer, and glaucoma.
-Qualifying medical patients are allowed to grow a maximum of 12 plants.
+Qualifying medical patients are allowed to grow a maximum of 12 plants and 12 seedlings.
 It is also legal for caregivers to cultivate.
 All marijuana plants must be grown indoors.

-Washington has the distinction of being the first state to legalize marijuana recreationally.
+Washington has the distinction of being one of the first states to legalize marijuana recreationally.
 Washington Initiative 502 made it possible, and the law came into effect on December 6, 2012, just four days ahead of Colorado.
-However, only medical patients are allowed to cultivate weed at home.
+However, only medical patients and designated entities are allowed to cultivate weed.